Nik-Golthi/Test-Blockchain-POA/README.md

 ##### **./geth --datadir zbank2 --unlock "0x37837C20EA04c25F7c77536BC72Cba2B3ef1BfF2" --mine --port 30304 --bootnodes "enode://163b20d1c8ac6e0d5bbfedb19d42185d36ee88af6e967233c2e411ebc70aded92100f35da31b3ddc9ca3157a25b08942846215d0307e1aecf0c0523cace5fe99@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock**

-As with the first node, we'll need to unlock the second node account with the node password defined earlier after running this command.
+As with the first node, we'll need to unlock the second node account with the node password defined earlier.
 If all steps were executed properly, the second node will sync with the first node and start mining blocks.

 ##### Run Second Node
 ![zbank2_run_unlock](https://github.com/Nik-Golthi/Test-Blockchain-POA/blob/main/Screenshots/zbank2_run_unlock.png)

-## **Part 5: Send a Test Transaction in MyCrypto App
+## **Part 5: Send a Test Transaction in MyCrypto App**

 At this point, both nodes should be running and mining new blocks.
 The final step is to send a test transaction.
 Our approach will be to send funds from the first node to the second node.